nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 1. Using `help` in the SCHEDULER view
     1. Test case: `help` in SCHEDULER view. <br>Expected:
         ```
         Here are the list of commands:

         help
         add
         list
         view
         edit
         find
         delete
         get view
         switch
         exit

         To obtain more information on each command and their respective required inputs, type:
         help [COMMAND]

         *Note that all commands will remove any '|' inputs for format parsing purposes.
 For
         examples of the expected output, please refer to the actual user guide.
         ```
 2. Getting view specific help for a specific command
     1. Test case: `help add` in PATIENT_INFO view <br>Expected:
         ```
         Adds a patient to the patient list.
         Format:
         add i/PATIENT_IC [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS]
         ```
-3. Invalid `help` commands
+3. Invalid `help` usage
     1. Test case: `help abc` in any view <br>Expected: `Unable to parse command.`

 ### Patient/Medical Staff Information Commands

-1. The commands for `PATIENT_INFO_VIEW` and `STAFF_INFO_VIEW` are the same, but apply to patients and staff respectively.
+* The commands for `PATIENT_INFO_VIEW` and `STAFF_INFO_VIEW` are the same, but apply to patients and staff respectively.
   `PATIENT_INFO_VIEW` examples will be used here, but feel free to test the same commands for `STAFF_INFO_VIEW`.
-2. Note that the Patient ID/STAFF ID generated is dependent on the existing patients/staff information in MedBot.
+* Note that the Patient ID/STAFF ID generated is dependent on the existing patients/staff information in MedBot.
-3. The expected output of the test cases below assumes that the commands are executed in the order that they are presented.
+* The expected output of the test cases below assumes that the commands are executed in the order that they are presented in this guide.

 #### Adding a patient

 1. Add a patient to the patient list with all details filled.
     1. Test case: `add i/S7812345X n/John Doe p/87654321 e/john.doe@gmail.com a/John Street, block 1234, #01-01` <br>
        Expected:
         ```
         Added patient with Patient ID: 1
         IC: S7812345X
         Name: John Doe
         H/P: 87654321
         Email: john.doe@gmail.com
         Address: John Street, Block 1234, #01-01
         ```
 2. Add a patient to the patient list with some details filled.
     1. Test case: `add e/jimbob@hotmail.com n/jIm boB` <br>
        Expected:
         ```
         Added patient with Patient ID: 2
         IC:
         Name: Jim Bob
         H/P:
         Email: jimbob@hotmail.com
         Address:
         ```
     2. Test case `add n/Raven Darkholme i/S8912345A` <br>
        Expected:
         ```
         Added patient with Patient ID: 3
         IC: S8912345A
         Name: Raven Darkholme
         H/P:
         Email:
         Address:
         ```
+3. Add a patient using an invalid attribute specifier
-    3. Test case (Invalid command): `add h/`
+    1. Test case (Invalid command): `add h/` <br>
        Expected: `"h/" is not a valid attribute specifier`
+4. Add a patient with an NRIC that already exists in MedBot
-    4. Test case (Invalid command): `add i/S7812345X`
+    1. Test case (Invalid command): `add i/S7812345X` <br>
        Expected: `The patient with IC S7812345X is already in the record.`

 #### Delete a patient

-1. Deletes an existing patient from the list.
+1. Delete an existing patient from the list.
     1. Test case: `delete 3`<br>
        Expected: `Patient with id 3 deleted from system.`
-2. Deleting a non-existing patient from the list.
+2. Delete a non-existent patient from the list.
     1. Test case: `delete 4`<br>
        Expected: `No Patient with ID 4 found.`
-3. Invalid `delete` commands
+3. Invalid usage of `delete`
     1. Test case (Invalid command): `delete asd`<br>
        Expected: `ID not specified or not a number.`